Change Color or Text Size

 • Any other important communications the attorney should be aware of

-Once the Summons & Complaint is filed with the court and posted to the tenant, you will wait for your tenant’s response.
-If your tenant does not respond within five days, you can request a default judgment from the court.
+Once the Summons & Complaint is filed with the court and you “Serve the Papers” to the tenant, you will wait for your tenant’s response.

 If the tenant intends to fight the eviction, you will be assigned a court date.
 The judge will hear both sides and make a decision.
-If they side with the tenant, the tenant will be allowed to remain in your property.
+If the judge sides with the tenant, the tenant will be allowed to remain in your property.
 If you win, the tenant will be required to vacate the property.

 A Writ of Possession will be issued if you win the case.
 The sheriff will post this notice to the tenant five to 15 days after judgment, and the sheriff lockout will occur approximately one week later.
 You are expected to meet the sheriff for the lockout and hire a locksmith, who will change the locks so the tenant cannot access the property.